 Selkirk Rex cats are loyal companions and wonderful family pets that get along with children, other cats, or dogs.
 They are affectionate, calm, and people-orientated which means they don’t like to be isolated.
 Although they have playful personalities they balance it purrefctly with a peaceful and cuddly temperament enjoying lots of social sleeping.

 The Khao Manee cat means “White Gem” in Thai, also known as the Diamond Eye Cat, and is a rare and naturally occurring pedigree that originated from Thailand with an ancient ancestry dating back hundreds of years.
 They were rumored to bring good luck to those fortunate enough to be ‘owned’ by such a cat and were highly desired by royalty.

-While ancient to the Asian culture, the lineage is new to the Western cat breeders, and the Khaomanee was registered in TICA in May 2009, gaining its first Championship level from 1st of May 2015.
-The breed has also acquired acceptance for exhibition only in GCCF on 26th of October 2011 and attained global recognition when welcomed in CFA non-competitive shows with Miscellaneous Class status from 1st of May 2018.
+While ancient to the Asian culture, the lineage is new to the Western cat breeders, and the Khaomanee was registered in TICA in May 2009, gaining its first Championship level on the 1st of May 2015.
+The breed has also acquired acceptance for exhibition only in GCCF on the 26th of October 2011 and attained global recognition when welcomed in CFA non-competitive shows with Miscellaneous Class status from the 1st of May 2018.

 Khaomanee cats are active and curious with a relentless sense of naughtiness.
 They are inquisitive, communicative, intelligent, and devoted to their owners.
 They like to play fetch and curl up on your lap.

 Formerly known as the Napoleon before TICA voted to change its name to Minuet in 2015, it’s a new domestic hybrid breed derived from the crossing of two existing domestic breeds, the “doll-faced” Persian and the short-legged Munchkin, incorporating characteristics of both parent breeds.